S. N. Goenka: Legacy

-Goenka trained about 1300 assistant teachers to conduct courses using his recordings, and about 120,000 people attend them each year.
+Goenka trained about 1350 assistant teachers to conduct courses using his recordings, and about 120,000 people attend them each year.
 Upon Goenka's death, Jack Kornfield, noted American author on Buddhism wrote, "In every generation, there are a few visionary and profound masters who hold high the lamp of the Dharma to illuminate the world.
 Like the Dalai Lama and Thich Nhat Hanh, Ven.
 S.N.
 Goenka was one of the great world masters of our time.
-[He] was an inspiration and teacher for Joseph Goldstein and Sharon Salzberg, Ram Dass, Daniel Goleman, and many other western spiritual leaders."
+[He] was an inspiration and teacher for Joseph Goldstein and Sharon Salzberg, Ram Dass, Daniel Goleman, Yuval Noah Harari, and many other western thinkers and spiritual leaders."
 Jay Michaelson wrote in a Huffington Post article titled, "The Man who Taught the World to Meditate", "He was a core teacher for the first generation of 'insight' meditation teachers to have an impact in the United States."

 Teachings

 The technique that Goenka taught is claimed to represent a tradition that is traced back to the Buddha.
 There is no requirement to convert to any religious belief system.
-Goenka explained that, "The Buddha never taught a sectarian religion; he taught Dhamma - the way to liberation — which is universal" and presented his teachings as non-sectarian and open to people of all faiths or no faith.
+Goenka explained that, "The Buddha never taught a sectarian religion; he taught Dhamma—the way to liberation—which is universal" and presented his teachings as non-sectarian and open to people of all faiths or no faith.
 "Liberation" in this context means freedom from impurities of mind and, as a result of the process of cultivating a pure mind, freedom from suffering.
 Goenka described Vipassana meditation as an experiential scientific practice, in which one observes the constantly changing nature of the mind and body at the deepest level, through which one gains a profound self-knowledge that leads to a truly happy and peaceful life.

-Courses start with observation of natural (i.e. not controlled) breath, which allows the mind to become concentrated, a practice called Anapana.
-This concentration prepares one for the Vipassana practice itself which, in this tradition, involves observing bodily sensations with equanimity and becoming progressively more aware of the interconnection between mind and body.
+Courses start with observation of natural (i.e., not controlled) breath, which allows the mind to become concentrated, a practice called anapana.
+This concentration prepares one for the Vipassana practice, which, in this tradition, involves observing bodily sensations with equanimity and becoming progressively more aware of the interconnection between mind and body.

 Theoretical component

-Given that teachings of Vipassana in the Burmese traditions are derived from the Abhidhamma Pitaka (which, according to Theravadin commentarial tradition and Goenka, was expounded by the Buddha to Sariputta), and although some Burmese teachers advocate that Vipassana and Abhidhamma study cannot be separated, Goenka invites students to consider the theoretical aspects of his teachings, advising, though, that the important aspect of the technique is its practice.
-Students are free to accept his theoretical background or to reject any part of it that they find objectionable.

-Goenka reports the words of the Buddha as follows (emphasis in the original):
+Vipassana, in the Burmese tradition, is derived from the Abhidhamma Piṭaka (which, according to Theravadin commentarial tradition and Goenka, was expounded by the Buddha to Śāriputra).
+Although some Burmese teachers advocate that Vipassana and Abhidhamma study cannot be separated, Goenka invited students to consider the theoretical aspects of his teachings, albeit advising them that the important aspect of the technique is its practice.
+Students are free to accept his theoretical background or reject any part they find objectionable.
+Goenka reported the words of the Buddha as follows (emphasis in the original):